NambiLucia/Nova-Client/README.md

 # Nova Payment Manangement System

 ## Overview
-The **Nova Client** is the user interface for the **Nova Payment Management System**, built to provide a seamless and secure experience for managing organizational payments.
+The **Nova Client** is the user interface for  **Nova Payment Management System**, built to provide a seamless and secure experience for managing organizational accounts payments.
 Designed for **efficiency, accessibility, and automation**, this frontend eliminates paperwork and allows businesses to initiate and approve payments entirely online.

 ## Features
 ✅ **Modern UI/UX** – Intuitive dashboard with real-time transaction tracking.